John Fryer (producer): Career

 In 1980, he worked as assistant at Blackwing Studios, which was British recording studio created by Eric Radcliffe.
 The studio would go on to become famous for recording music from the likes of Depeche Mode and other bands.
 Fryer explained in an interview the environment of the studio:Back then the equipment was so limited, you had to work out ways of getting the most out of everything.
 There were no sync tones, (Note: Essentially, an audible marker that can be used to align the tracks.) so we were using the ARP and its analogue sequencer, and because it worked on CV and Gate, we devised a way of recording the click from that and feeding it back on itself, so you'd get a couple of chances of running sequences in time with the tape.
 You'd record a kick and snare on it and everything was played live over the top.
 The drums were the ARP and then it was Moog bass and so on.
 We used whatever was available.
 If it wasn't there, it was hired in.From assistant, he was promoted from engineering to production.
 One of his first clients as a producer was the Scottish rock band, the Cocteau Twins.

-Fryer is also known for his production work in the industrial rock genre, working with Nine Inch Nails, Cocteau Twins, Depeche Mode, MARRS, Clan Of Xymox, Nine Inch Nails, Die Krupps, This Mortal Coil, Love And Rockets, Stabbing Westward and Gravity Kills.
+Fryer is also known for his production work in the industrial rock genre, working with Nine Inch Nails, Cocteau Twins, Depeche Mode, MARRS, Clan Of Xymox, Die Krupps, This Mortal Coil, Love And Rockets, Stabbing Westward and Gravity Kills.
 In 1981, he had produced Fad Gadget's Incontinent.
 He later worked with the Italian band Dope Stars Inc on their debut album, Neuromance.

 In 2003, he created Something To Listen To Records.
 In early 2010, Fryer began collaborating with Stripmall Architecture vocalist Rebecca Coseboom under the name Dark Drive Clinic.

 In 2017, Fryer mixed both The Cross and The Dream by the York-based post-punk and industrial rock band, Mary and The Ram.
 He has since continued to work on various musical projects, including Dark Drive Clinic.
 In 2025, Fryer and his wife, artist and vocalist Trace Fryer, formed the group Something Romantical and put together the music for the soundtrack for the short film The Winter Solstice Eruption by Lance Page of Page Films.